brown-ccv/honeycomb-docs/versioned_docs/version-3.0.0/folders.md

 #### `lib/markup`

-`markup` files should contain primarily templates for HTML that is used throughout the task.
+`markup` files should contain primarily templates for HTML that are used throughout the task.
 Typically this will be a function that takes in some parameters and then returns a string with html.

 #### `timelines`